-During 2013 we changed our development strategy for the Chinese water-soluble fertilizer segment.
-In particular, we revised our marketing and distribution strategy through our subsidiary SQM (Beijing) and in connection with the SQM-Migao joint venture, located in Qingdao of Shandong Province.
-Pursuant to this new strategy, our water-soluble fertilizer products produced by the SQM-Migao joint venture will be sold through SQM (Beijing), and the marketing team of the SQM-Migao joint venture will be integrated into SQM (Beijing).
+During 2013, the marketing activities of our joint ventures integrated in SQM (Beijing).
 This change aims to enhance the efficiency of distribution channels for fertilizer products by consolidating marketing into a unified brand and management team, thus reducing costs.
-In addition, our strategy in this segment is to increase production of water-soluble fertilizers and extend our technologies for applications in order to increase popularity and expand the use of these products.
+In addition, our strategy in this segment is to increase production of water soluble fertilizers and extend our technologies and their applications in order to increase popularity and expand the use of these products.

-On March 8, 2013, SQM VITAS acquired the Controlled Release Fertilizer (CRF) Technology and Plantacote® business and brand name from AGLUKON.
+On March 8, 2013, SQM VITAS acquired the Controlled Release Fertilizer ("CRF") Technology and Plantacote® business and brand name from AGLUKON.
 Plantacote® is highly efficient in nutrient utilization and is environmentally friendly due to prevention of leaching, volatilization and fixation of nutrients in the soils as well as the degradation of the coating by microorganisms after complete nutrient release.
 The unique coating technology and quality standards make Plantacote® very reliable for growing high-quality plants.
 This new global facility will produce both premium and standard CRFs under the Plantacote® brand name in order to supply worldwide customers that are active in horticulture, agriculture, turf, growing media and consumer markets.
 Due to this acquisition, SQM VITAS will be able to further expand its current product portfolio of specialty plant nutrition solutions for the benefit of its customers.